jimmort25/jimlang/README.md

 ### Instructions
 Since this project has a configured Travis-CI instance, the `project.cabal` file is located in the directory entitled `BU-CS320/project-avengers-infinity-list`.
 Hence, you must `cd` into this directory in order to run the tests using `cabal new-test`.
-Further, if you would like to interact with the project directly, first `cd` into the directory mentioned previously, and then run `cabal new-repl`.
-From here, load the root module through the command: `:load Exec` and then simply type `exec <string to parse>` and you will be able to parse and evaluate a wide array of different expressions.
+Further, if you would like to interact with the project directly, load the root module through the command: `:load Exec` and then simply type `exec <string to parse>` and you will be able to parse and evaluate a wide array of different expressions.
 The result returned by this call has three distinct forms.
 The first, indicating success, is of the form: `Ret <result of computation> <print buffer> <scope warnings>`.
 The second, indicating a successful parse but an unsuccessful evaluation (potentially because your expression is malformed), is of the form:
 `RuntimeError <error message> <print buffer> <scope warnings>`.
 Finally, the third is simply `ParseError`, which occurs when the parser is unable to make sense of the string you've given.